gkjolin/Unity-Roguelike/README.md

 Item and creature sprites were taken from [here](http://pousse.rapiere.free.fr/tome/), shared under the Creative Commons License, and drawn by David E. Gervais.

+## Setup and Controls

+No special setup is required: download the two folders (Assets and PlayerSettings) to a directory, open that directory in Unity, and you should be good to go.
+I will include an actual build in the future, when it makes to do so (the main reason not to do so at the moment is that the game's console implementation currently uses Debug.Log, which only works in the editor).

+Movement: Arrow keys or WASD (horizontal/vertical axes).
+Pickup/Use item: G (Get axis).
+Use stairs: Space (Exit axis).
+Open map: M (Map axis).
+Open inventory: I (Inventory axis).

+Note: Documentation may become out of date.
+Up to date controls can always be determined by checking the Input Manager in the Unity Editor.

 ## Systems

 This section briefly documents at a high level how various in-game systems are implemented, as a reference for those trying to implement a similar system.